um-grex/grex-docs/content/english/connecting/ssh.md

 * WinSCP graphical SFTP client: [download WinSCP](https://winscp.net/eng/index.php)
 * A free X11 server for Windows: [download VCXSrv](https://sourceforge.net/projects/vcxsrv/)

-WinSCP interacts with PuTTy, so you can configure it to open SSH terminal windows from WinSCP client.
+WinSCP interacts with PuTTy, so you can configure it to open SSH terminal windows from the WinSCP client.
 For X11 forwarding, make sure the "X11 tunneling" is enabled in PuTTy's session settings, and VCXSrv is running (it sits in the system tray and does nothing unless you start a graphical X11 application).

 The Alliance wiki has a [PuTTY](https://docs.alliancecan.ca/wiki/Connecting_with_PuTTY) documentation page with some useful screenshots.